Faculty and Staff Directory » Jason GilletteView Directory | Update Profile | FAQ

 At the undergraduate level, I teach Biomechanics (KIN 355).
 At the graduate level, I teach Injury Biomechanics (KIN 515) and Musculoskeletal Modeling (KIN 517).
 I also provide research experiences for undergraduate students through the honors program and independent study.
 My MS and PhD students have a variety of multidisciplinary backgrounds, from kinesiology to physical therapy to engineering.

-I am the Director of Graduate Education for the Department of Kinesiology and a member of the American Society of Biomechanics.
-I have been a reviewer for scientific journals such as Gait & Posture, Journal of Applied Biomechanics, and Ergonomics.
+I am the Director of Graduate Education for the Department of Kinesiology and a member of the American Society of Biomechanics and ASTM International.
+I have been a reviewer for scientific journals such as Applied Ergonomics, Ergonomics, and Gait & Posture.